 A bite is largely due to a reaction over something.
 If your dog is stressed, it may bite as a means of defense.
 If a dog is started or has been scared, they may bite because their security and safety are threatened.
 If somebody or something comes near an object or being they care about, like puppies or a toy, they may bite.

 biting during play is common, too. nipping during the act of play might be fun for your pup, but it is dangerous to people, especially children who play with the dog.
-Try to stay away from play such as wrestling or tug o’ war with your poodle, as they may get way too excited and accidentally bite you.
+Try to stay away from play such as wrestling or tug o’ war with your poodle, .

 Poodles are stubborn but very smart.
 You must bring your patience and your consistency when you work on training these dogs.
 After all, these are not aggressive dogs by any means, but they can learn to be aggressive if not socialized properly.